 Some colleges are test optional, in which they do not require the ACT or SAT for admissions.
-Please use Fair Test to explore the list of these colleges.
-Other colleges will require additional tests, which are explained in this testing section.
-Research individual college websites to learn about entrance exams that are required for admissions.
+In fact, the majority of U.S. colleges will not require ACT or SAT scores for the Class of 2021.
+Please use Fair Test to explore the list of these colleges or check with individual colleges on their updated testing policy.

 Some colleges will also superscore test scores, which means they will take the highest subscores from multiple tests and average them to get a higher composite score.
 Not all colleges will superscore, so please visit Compass to see a list of college superscoring policies.